-Since the arrest of Gulalai Ismail in Pakistan this morning, we have been deeply concerned and are continuing to call for no further interruption to her vital peacebuilding work.
+Since the arrest of Gulalai Ismail in Pakistan on 12th October, we have been deeply concerned and are continuing to call for no further interruption to her vital peacebuilding work.

 Gulalai is a champion of peaceful action and non-violence.
-When she was just 16, she co-founded Aware Girls, our local partner organisation in Pakistan.
+With her sister Saba Ismail, she co-founded Aware Girls, our local partner organisation in Pakistan.
 Through their work, young people have been encouraged to promote tolerance and non-violence in their communities.
-We condemn her arrest, which not only infringed upon her freedom of movement and freedom of speech, but civic space in Pakistan more broadly.

-“We were deeply saddened and troubled to hear the news of Gulalai’s arrest this morning.
+“We were deeply saddened and troubled to hear the news of Gulalai’s arrest.
 Gulalai believes in peace, and continues to build it in spite of limits to her freedom and safety.
 Just as she is dedicated to building safer communities and supporting young people to turn away from violence, we are dedicated to standing behind her,“ said Dylan Mathews, CEO at Peace Direct.

 In an audio statement issued after her arrest, Gulalai called this a concerning example of “shrinking space of civil society and civil society voices.”